Giuseppe Barbaro

-Giuseppe Barbaro ([ɡaeˈtaːno ˈbarbaro]; born May 24, 1956 in Platì), also known as 'u Sparitu ("the Disappeared"), is a boss of the 'Ndrangheta, a Mafia-type criminal organisation based in Calabria, Italy.
-He is a son of Francesco Barbaro, one of leaders of the Barbaro 'ndrina based in Platì.
-He was included in the list of most wanted fugitives in Italy until his arrest on December 10, 2001.
+Giuseppe Barbaro ([ɡaeˈtaːno ˈbarbaro]; born 24 May 1956 in Platì), also known as 'u Sparitu ("the Disappeared"), is a boss of the 'Ndrangheta, a Mafia-type criminal organisation based in Calabria, Italy.
+He is a son of Francesco Barbaro, one of the leaders of the Barbaro 'ndrina based in Platì.
+He was included in the list of most wanted fugitives in Italy until his arrest on 10 December 2001.

 Head of the clan

-When his father was arrested on January 5, 1989, Giuseppe Barbaro gradually took over the leadership of the clan from his aging father while he was on the run.
+His father was arrested on 5 January 1989 (beginning his imprisonment which ended with his death in prison at the age of 91 in 2018), Giuseppe Barbaro had gradually took over the leadership of the clan from his aging father while he was on the run.